Data-Science-for-Linguists-2025/News-Bias-Assessment/data.md

 # News Source Data

 #### Preface: 25 articles were taken directly from the 'Politics' page of each news source.
 These were not chosen based on any criteria except for their ability to be scraped by the parser I created in [scraping_scripts](scraping_scripts.ipynb).
 The articles were all taken from the most recent articles of their type (politics).
+25 'Opinion' articles were also taken from each of the same sources.

 ### Fox News URLs
 'https://www.foxnews.com/politics/musk-spars-white-house-advisor-peter-navarro-dumber-than-sack-bricks',